-Analyse your XBRL reports the simple way with the XT Database
+Analyse your XBRL data the simple way

 XT Database was developed to store XBRL documents with the XBRL taxonomy definitions in a standard SQL database and to enable the data to be analysed and reported on using standard SQL-based tools.
 In addition, it can provide a robust platform to enable XBRL data to be extracted to an independent data warehouse or custom reporting systems.